alexk99/the_router/conf_options2.md

 	(ip src + ip dst) % 3

-Traffic shaping is performed on suport and pipe levels using the Token Bucket Algorithm.
+Traffic shaping is performed on subport and pipe levels using the Token Bucket Algorithm.

 TCs of the same pipe handled in strict priority order.